If you are trying to “shop small,” microgreens might be an ideal place to start.

 “Whether it is for our family or our community, providing fresh, nutrient-dense greens gives us a feeling of joy and purpose.”

 Their offerings include the ever-popular mixed salad and arugula varieties in 5 oz clamshells.
-They also sell wheatgrass, micro basil, and micro cilantro.
+They also sell sweet pea shoots, baby kale, micro basil and micro cilantro.
 True Leaf can be found at Lundale Farm, a 520 acre farm in Pottstown, PA.
 The greenhouse is part of a sustainable farming community that is a place of inspiration, innovation and opportunity for new farmers, landowners, and others committed to locally grown food.

 Mixed salad and arugula are available year-round, since they are grown in climate-controlled greenhouses.
 These tiny edible plants – snipped when they grow an inch or two high – are sought after by many chefs for their nutrient density and many culinary uses.
 You can grow your own greens while utilizing very little space (e.g. windowsill).